epasveer/QDetachTabWidget/README.md

 QDetachTabWidget is an extenstion of QTabWidget to implement detachable tabs.

-Double-click on any tab in the tab widget and it will bring up a small menu to detach the tab into a separate window.
+Double-click on any tab in the tab widget will bring up a small menu to detach the tab into a separate window.
 The separated window can be resized and moved anywhere on your screen.
 Note, it can not be closed using the window's menu bar.

 In the QDetachTabWidget, a blank widget is put in the place of the detached widget.
 QDetachTabWidget remembers the detached widget and the placeholder widget.
-If you double-clicking on the tab again will show the small menu again where you can re-attach the widget.
+If you double-click the tab again, it will show the small menu again where you can then reattach the widget.

 This implemenation handles the cases of movable tabs and closeable tabs.